-872 Glossary
+Glossary

+Absorbed dose (D)

+The fundamental dosimetric quantity D, defined as:

+$$D = \frac{\mathrm{d}\overline{\varepsilon}}{\mathrm{d}m}$$

+where $d\overline{\epsilon}$ is the mean energy imparted by ionising radiation to matter in a volume element, and dm is the mass of matter in the volume element.

+Approved health screening program

+A program in which health tests or medical examinations are performed for the purpose of early detection of disease and which has been justified by the health authority in conjunction with appropriate professional bodies and approved by the relevant regulatory authority, as appropriate.
+It may refer to a test that is offered to all individuals in a target group, defined by age or occupation, as part of an organised program.

+Carers and comforters

+Persons who willingly and voluntarily help (other than in their occupation) in the care, support and comfort of patients undergoing radiological procedures for medical diagnosis or in the course of their medical treatment.

+Deterministic effect

+A radiation-induced health effect for which generally a threshold level of dose exists, above which the severity of the effect is greater for a higher dose.

+Diagnostic reference level (DRL)

-Absorbed dose, D 873 874 The fundamental dosimetric quantity D, defined as: 875 876 where ${ m d}\overline{{\it \epsilon}}$ is the mean energy imparted by ionising radiation to matter in a volume element, and dm is the mass of matter in the volume element.
-877 878 Approved health screening program A program in which health tests or medical examinations are performed for the purpose of early detection 879 of disease and which has been justified by the health authority in conjunction with appropriate professional 880 881 bodies and approved by the relevant regulatory authority, as appropriate.
-It may refer to a test that is 882 offered to all individuals in a target group, defined by age or occupation, as part of an organised program.
-883 Carers and comforters 884 Persons who willingly and voluntarily help (other than in their occupation) in the care, support and comfort 885 of patients undergoing radiological procedures for medical diagnosis or in the course of their medical treatment.
-886 Diagnostic Reference Level (DRL) 887 888 Dose levels for medical exposures in radiological procedures, or levels of activity in the case of 889 radiopharmaceuticals, applied to groups of standard-sized patients for common types of diagnostic 890 examination and broadly defined types of equipment.
-These levels are expected not to be consistently 891 exceeded for standard procedures when good and normal practice regarding diagnostic and technical 892 performance is applied.
-DRLs will be set in consultation with relevant professional bodies and published by 893 ARPANSA or the relevant regulatory authority from time to time.
-894 Dose 895 A generic term that may mean absorbed dose, equivalent dose, effective dose or organ dose, as indicated 896 by the context.
-897 Dose constraint A prospective and source related value of individual dose that is used in planned exposure situations as a 898 899 parameter for the optimisation of protection and safety for the source, and that serves as a boundary in 900 defining the range of options in optimisation.
-For medical exposure, the dose constraint is a source related value used in optimising the protection of 901 902 carers and comforters of patients undergoing radiological procedures, and the protection of volunteers 903 subject to exposure as part of a program of biomedical research.
-904 Dose limit not to be exceeded.
+Dose levels for medical exposures in radiological procedures, or levels of activity in the case of radiopharmaceuticals, applied to groups of standard-sized patients for common types of diagnostic examination and broadly defined types of equipment.
+These levels are expected not to be consistently exceeded for standard procedures when good and normal practice regarding diagnostic and technical performance is applied.
+DRLs will be set in consultation with relevant professional bodies and published by ARPANSA or the relevant regulatory authority from time to time.

+Dose

+A generic term that may mean absorbed dose, equivalent dose, effective dose or organ dose, as indicated by the context.

+Dose constraint

+A prospective and source-related value of individual dose that is used in planned exposure situations as a parameter for the optimisation of protection and safety for the source, and that serves as a boundary in defining the range of options in optimisation.

+For medical exposure, the dose constraint is a source-related value used in optimising the protection of carers and comforters of patients undergoing radiological procedures, and the protection of volunteers subject to exposure as part of a program of biomedical research.

+Dose limit

-The value of the effective dose or the equivalent dose to individuals in planned exposure situations that is
+The value of the effective dose or the equivalent dose to individuals in planned exposure situations that is not to be exceeded.